K.H. Lee gets 1st PGA Tour win at Nelson, qualifies for PGA

 The 54-hole lead again got away from the 24-year-old from Louisiana, who was trying to become the first player since Camilo Villegas in 2008 to get his first two PGA Tour victories in consecutive starts.

+“I think the biggest thing for me is just knowing my game is in a good place,” Burns said.
+“It’s in a good spot enough to where I can contend.”

 Seamus Power was 21 under through eight holes but fell back with a rare double bogey at the par-4 13th on a course that yielded nearly 100 scores in the 60s in the opening round.
-Power shot 70 and was in the group at 18 under with Spieth, Jhonattan Vegas (67) and Doc Redman (70).
+Power shot 70 to finish 18 under with Spieth, Jhonattan Vegas (67) and Doc Redman (70).

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports